Skip to content

 out_mask(mask=None, recursive=True)

-Applies an output mask to remove specified keys of the data model.
+Applies an mask to remove specified keys of the data model.

 Parameters: